kmadjei/firebase-unichat/README.md

 ## Credits

 ### Content
+- The boiler template to start the project was sourced from a [Github Repository (@alamore)](https://github.com/alamorre/unichat-course).

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The tutorial for completing the code along was offered by the [JavaScript Mastery YouTube channel](https://youtu.be/Bv9Js3QLOLY).

-### Media
-- The photos used in this site were obtained from ...

 ### Acknowledgements

-- I received inspiration for this project from X
+- Thanks to the JavaScript Mastery YouTube channel, I have been able to expand my practical knowledge on using React to build awesome web apps.